bsssssss/tidal.nvim/README.md

 ### Boot

-`tidal.nvim` provides a pair of `Ex` commands, `:TidalLaunch` and `:TidalQuit`, which start and stop TidalCycles processes.
+`tidal.nvim` provides a of `Ex` commands:

+- `:TidalLaunch`: starts the TidalCycles process
+- `:TidalQuit`: stops the TidalCycles process
+- `:TidalStartEventHighlighting`: sets up an osc client for receiving TidalCycles hihglight events and style messages
+- `:TidalStopEventHighlighting`: stops the osc clients
+- `:TidalNotification`: This opens a new buffer, that will display the stdout and stderr of the TidalCycles repl session

 By default, only a session of `ghci` running the `BootTidal.hs` script provided by this plugin is run.

 If `boot.sclang.enabled` is `true`, then a session of `sclang` is run.
 Please ensure that the command `sclang` correctly starts an instance of SuperCollider